Bagoudjare/bagoutrading3.0/README.md

-# Welcome to your Lovable projec
+# Welcome to my project

 ## How can I edit this code?